The 5 stages of human development

 The Phallic stage is also characterized by penis envy among female children and castration anxiety among male children.
 This assumption, however, is hard to prove in scientific studies.

 This stage happens from 6 years old to adolescence.
 Unlike the previous stages of psychosexual development, the latent stage is characterized by the temporary cessation of sexual energy.
 At this stage, children learn to channel their sexual fantasies to socially productive activities.
-They learn to form a friendship and social connectedness.
+They learn to form friendship and social connectedness.

 In this stage, the ego and superego develop making an adolescent capable of dismissing sexual urge.
 The sexual energy is being transferred to a more acceptable and productive activity.
 The school environment, hobbies, and social relationships all contribute to this temporary calmness.